George Buddy Król

 Kevin raced toward Whipple's Dam unaware of the second corpse not completely of the danger.
 He opened the compartment and removed the pistol.
 He hoped he was wrong, but the solution in his mind was too plausible.

 It was almost one o'clock when Kevin arrived at Whipple's Dam.
 He had copied the instructions where they were to meet the mysterious caller.
-It looke secluded on the map.
+It looked secluded on the map.

 Next Keith became semiconscious of a hawser around his wrists and ankles.
-He was hurtling through the air when cold water slapped his face.
+He was hurtling through the air when he curglaffed into cold water that slapped his face.
 He was conscious, though no longer sure he wanted to be.
 The impact had jolted the ropes loose, but an impulse caused his feet to sink and pull him underwater.
-The tangled him to a boulder still tied to his right ankle!
+The impact had tangled him to a boulder still tied to his right ankle!
 His handsome face winced as he struggled with the ropes.
-His lungs swelled as exhaled air excaped though gritted teeth.
+His lungs swelled as exhaled air escaped though gritted teeth.
 It seemed an eternity by the time he could reach the noose around his ankle.
 Did he have enough time?
 He dared not look upward until he had freed his foot.

 Joe reached the point as one o'clock occurred.
 Out of the bushes stepped Greg Griggs!